How Cultured Chicken is Made

 Cell biology Chicken satellite cells can be cultured effectively and show robust viability Kim et al. 2024

-Spontaneous immortalization Some avian cells can divide indefinitely without genetic modification — a rare natural trait that avoids GMO concerns Pasitka et al. 2022
+Spontaneous immortalization Some avian cells can divide indefinitely without genetic modification — a rare spontaneous mutational event (a few cells acquire random mutations enabling indefinite division) that avoids GMO concerns Pasitka et al. 2022

 Market size Chicken is the most consumed meat globally (~130 million tonnes/year) FAO 2023